fenago/apache-tomcat/lab_guides/md/Lab_2.md

 ------------------------------------------------

-In the previous lab, you have installed Apache Tomcat 8 on DOS (Windows) and non-DOS (Linux/Unix,) operating systems.
+In the previous lab, you have installed Apache Tomcat 8 on Linux/Unix operating systems.
 Now, it\'s time to discuss the different configuration and deployment strategy tools used by different IT industries.